 It was until 40 years later when Paul McCartney broke his silence on the Yoko Ono issue by clearing her name saying she wasn’t the reason for the band’s break up.
 Yoko Ono feeling thankful later told a US magazine “It feels like I was accused of something that I didn’t do, which was breaking up the Beatles.
 It’s like you are accused of murder and you are imprisoned and you can’t get out”

 The Fugees (Lauryn Hill, Wyclef Jean and Michael Pras) had a case history of issues about mixing business with pleasure.
-There’s no doubt that Wyclef Jean’s tumultuous relationship with Lauryn Hill disbanded the group despite “the Score” album success.
-Jean had an affair with Lauryn from the onset of the Hip Hop group’s formation and that continued in spite of the fact that Wylcef was married to designer Marie Claudinette.
+There’s no doubt Wyclef Jean’s tumultuous relationship with Lauryn Hill disbanded the group despite the success of “the Score”.
+Jean had an affair with Lauryn from the onset of the Hip Hop group’s formation and that continued though Clef was married to designer, Marie Claudinette.
 According to ‘Clef, Hill lied about the paternity of her first son (Zion) by trying to convince him that it was his when in actual fact, Rohan (Bob Marley’s son) was the father.